weigertlab/spotiflow/README.md

 ```

 ### Napari plugin
-Our napari plugin allows detecting spots directly with an easy-to-use UI.
+Our napari plugin allows detecting spots in 2D and 3D directly with an easy-to-use UI.
 See [napari-spotiflow](https://github.com/weigertlab/napari-spotiflow) for more information.

 ## For developers